 - Preventing dangerous changes to the state’s Medicaid program for children with significant medical needs, known as CAP-C. We assisted parents of children in the program with their advocacy efforts and partnered with other advocacy organizations to educate policymakers about the damaging effects the proposed changes would have.
 Then we worked with state policymakers to craft better policies.

-You can keep up with our legislative and policy advocacy efforts by signing up for our monthly e-newsletter.
+You can keep up with our legislative and policy advocacy efforts by signing up for our newsletters.